Block All Internet Activity

 Block websites on Windows | Website blocker software for Windows

 Yes.
-It fits homes that want to reduce internet overuse, block harmful sites, and keep approved services available for school or communication.
+It fits homes that want to block harmful sites and keep approved services available for school or communication.

 Parental internet control software | Prevent internet addiction for kids | Block adult content on Windows